11.7" Ammonite Fossil With Mosasaur Bite Marks - Precious Ammolite!

 Please contact us for any additional information about this specimen, payment or shipping.

 Ammolite is an opal-like gemstone found primarily in Alberta, Canada.
-It is made of the fossilized shells of ammonites, which in turn are composed primarily of aragonite, the same mineral contained in nacre, with a microstructure inherited from the shell.
-In 1981, ammolite was given official gemstone status by the World Jewellery Confederation (CIBJO)
+It is a kind of fossilized shell from ammonites, which in turn are composed primarily of aragonite, the same mineral contained in nacre (mother-of-pearl).
+The shell's microstructures are often preserved.
+In 1981, ammolite was given official gemstone status by the World Jewellery Confederation (CIBJO).

-An iridescent opal-like play of color is shown in fine specimens, mostly in shades of green and red; all the spectral colors are possible, however.
-The iridescence is due to the microstructure of the aragonite: unlike most other gems, whose colors come from light absorption, the iridescent color of ammolite comes from interference with the light that rebounds from stacked layers of thin platelets that make up the aragonite.
+An iridescent opal-like play of color is shown in fine specimens, mostly in shades of green and red; howver, all the spectral colors can be seen.
+This iridescence is due to the aragonite's microstructure: unlike most other gems, whose colors come from light absorption, the iridescence in ammolite comes from interference with the light that rebounds from stacked layers of thin platelets that make up the aragonite.
 The thicker the layers, the more reds and greens are produced; the thinner the layers, the more blues and violets predominate.
-Reds and greens are the most commonly seen colors, owing to the greater fragility of the finer layers responsible for the blues.
+Blues and especially purples are the rarest colors, owing to the greater fragility of the finer layers responsible for these colors.

-An iridescent opal-like play of color is shown in fine specimens, mostly in shades of green and red; all the spectral colors are possible, however.
-The iridescence is due to the microstructure of the aragonite: unlike most other gems, whose colors come from light absorption, the iridescent color of ammolite comes from interference with the light that rebounds from stacked layers of thin platelets that make up the aragonite.
+An iridescent opal-like play of color is shown in fine specimens, mostly in shades of green and red; howver, all the spectral colors can be seen.
+This iridescence is due to the aragonite's microstructure: unlike most other gems, whose colors come from light absorption, the iridescence in ammolite comes from interference with the light that rebounds from stacked layers of thin platelets that make up the aragonite.
 The thicker the layers, the more reds and greens are produced; the thinner the layers, the more blues and violets predominate.
-Reds and greens are the most commonly seen colors, owing to the greater fragility of the finer layers responsible for the blues.
+Blues and especially purples are the rarest colors, owing to the greater fragility of the finer layers responsible for these colors.

 SPECIES